-There is a very lean administration structure since most administrative tasks are handled by the MIEEK centrally (Admissions of students, IT, Data management etc.)
+There is a very lean administration structure, since most administrative tasks are handled by the MIEEK centrally (Admissions of students, IT, Data management etc.)

-The on-site administration consists of secretarial support for the Director and the teaching staff.
-Some staff and students mentioned that procurement of small equipment takes some time.
+The actual on-site administration consists of secretarial support to the Director and the teaching staff.